Your Personal AI (PAI): Pt 1 — Your Attention Please

-John Smart is a global futurist, helping people thrive in a world of accelerating change.
+John Smart is a futurist and scholar of complex adaptiveness and accelerating change.
 These posts are from his book, The Foresight Guide, free online at ForesightGuide.com.
-The Guide aims to be the best single intro to the field of professional foresight, and also a great Big Picture guide to our 21st century future.
+The Guide is an intro to the exciting and vital field of professional foresight, and it offers a Big Picture view of key trends, transitions, and challenges of our 21st century.
 Check it out!

 Part 1 — Your Attention Please: A New World Is Almost Upon Us